DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2022-11-17-asking-candidates-if-they-received-free-school-meals.md

 - 69% answered "No"
 - 20% answered "Yes"
-- 6% answered "I do not know"
+- 6% answered "I don’t know"
 - 3% answered "Prefer not to say"
 - 3% answered "I did not go to school in the UK"